ajspurr/medical_cost_prediction/README.md

 ## Homoscedasticity
-Breusch-Pagan test (the default) detects linear forms of heteroscedasticity.
-White's test detects non-linear forms. ([source](https://www3.nd.edu/~rwilliam/stats2/l25.pdf))
+To reiterate, in the plots above, 'BP' represents the p-value for the Breusch-Pagan Lagrange Multiplier Test for Heteroscedasticity and 'White' represents the p-value of White’s Lagrange Multiplier Test for Heteroscedasticity.
+Values less than 0.05 indicate presence of heteroscedasticity.
+The Breusch-Pagan test (the default) detects linear forms of heteroscedasticity, while White's test detects non-linear forms ([source](https://www3.nd.edu/~rwilliam/stats2/l25.pdf)).
+If you look at the bottom-right plot in the "[Summary of Model Performance with Each New Feature](#summary-of-model-performance-with-each-new-feature)" section, you will see that once the [bmi\*smoker] feature is added, homoscedasticity is achieved.
+It remains after outliers are removed as well.

 # Potential Future Exploration
 - Remove uneccesary features ([Adjusted R-squared?](https://www.decisiondata.blog/understanding-linear-regression-6db487377bac)), feature importance